MU-Data-Science/EVA/README.md

 # Exhaustive Variant Analysis (EVA) on Human Genome Sequences

-The goal of this [NSF RAPID project](https://nsf.gov/awardsearch/showAward?AWD_ID=2034247) is to democratize genome sequence analysis for enabling researchers to better understand how COVID-19 affects individuals based on their genetic makeup.
-Using CloudLab, a researcher can perform variant analysis on genomes at no charge.
+The goal of this [NSF RAPID project](https://nsf.gov/awardsearch/showAward?AWD_ID=2034247) is to democratize genome sequence analysis so that researchers can better understand how COVID-19 affects individuals based on their genetic makeup.
+Using CloudLab, researchers can perform variant analysis on genomes ***at no charge***.

-This site is ***under active development*** and will be continuously updated with code and documentation.

 ## Running variant analysis on human genomes using a single CloudLab node